squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

     more focused on the specific issue or feature that you worked on.
 Please keep the discussion respectful at all times.

-    It is important to note that not all pull requests get incorporated int the codebase.
+    It is important to note that not all pull requests get incorporated into the codebase.
 The reasons can vary.
 The work may bring to light other issues that block integration of the pull request.
 Sometimes it helps uncover better ways of doing things or shows that a more general approach is needed.
 All of this is